-Fifth-Wheel Caravans are Safer
+Fifth-Wheel Travel Trailers are Safer

-Why fifth-wheel caravans are safer
+Why fifth-wheel travel trailers are safer

 This lifting effect can be counteracted by a ‘weight distributing hitch (WDH)’.
 This, in effect, ‘levers up’ the rear of the laden tow vehicle.
 The WDH thus restores part (or all) of the undesirable front end lift.
 It does, however, introduce major stability issues.
 By reducing the weight on the tow vehicle’s rear tyres it also reduces their ‘cornering power’.
 This (to put it mildly) introduces undesirable dynamic issues.